New Museums and Cultural Spaces in Tashkent: 2026 Guide

 That split matters because these places do not solve the same traveler problem.
 One strengthens an old-city route, one rewards a niche art detour, and one is still a planning signal rather than a dependable stop.

-The cleanest 2026 culture block is now in the Khazrati Imam area.
+The cleanest heritage-heavy culture block is in the Khazrati Imam area.
 Khazrati Imam gives you manuscript history, mosque courtyards, and one of Tashkent’s strongest heritage anchors.
-The Islamic Civilization Center adds a museum-scale layer in the same part of the city, so you can stay in one zone instead of bouncing from old city to central boulevards and back.
+The Islamic Civilization Center adds a museum-scale layer in the same part of the city, so you can stay in one zone instead of bouncing across town.

 This is the better choice when: